Monday 18 to Friday 22 March 2019

 To mark the formal opening of the Barton Science Centre, Tonbridge School hosted the renowned Mission Discovery educational programme in March 2019.
 The course was led by the International Space School Educational Trust (ISSET), and during the week two NASA astronauts and a team of leading scientists and postgraduate students were based at the school.

-This will be the first time that the course, inspired by NASA’s own development programme, has been hosted by a UK school.
+This was the first time that the course, inspired by NASA’s own development programme, had been hosted by a UK school.

-Mission Discovery will enable young people from a range of schools, including Tonbridge, to work together in teams to devise an experiment.
-The winning entry will eventually be flown to, and tested on, the International Space Station.
+Mission Discovery gave young people from a range of schools, including Tonbridge, the opportunity to work together in teams to devise an experiment.
+The winning entry will ultimately be flown to, and tested on, the International Space Station.

-The course will culminate in a presentation and awards evening on Friday 22 March, in which the winning experiment will be selected by an adjudicating panel including the two astronauts, Dr Michael Foale CBE and former International Space Station commander Dr Steve Swanson.
+The course culminated in a presentation and awards evening on Friday 22 March, in which the winning experiment was selected by an adjudicating panel which included the two astronauts , Dr Michael Foale CBE and Dr Steve Swanson, both former International Space Station commanders.

-During the week, participants also learn about various aspects of space research, such as how the body adapts to weightlessness and the benefits to the planet of conducting experiments in space.
+During the week, participants also learned about various aspects of space research, such as how the body adapts to weightlessness and the benefits to the planet of conducting experiments in space.